hAlavi/db2orm/README.md

 ## SAMPLE
-you can run the code inside the repo by running this inside test folder : `npm run debug`
+you can run the code inside the repo by running this inside test folder : `npm run debug` or for silent test mode : `npm run debug:silent`

 Simply specify your model in a seperate file and include it in the project.